rchampourlier/guard-shotgun/README.md

 ## Why?

-* You are **developing with Sinatra** and you have to **restart your development server each time you change your source code**?
+* You are **developing with Rack** and you have to **restart your development server each time you change your source code**?
 * You are **using Shotgun** to do this, but well, the **latest version is not showing the logs anymore** in your console, which makes developing a little harder?
+* Reloading your whole Rack app with each request seems a bit overkill?
+Seems better to only reload it on a file change?

 If you have answered 'yes' to any of these questions, you may find some use to this plugin.

 ## Install

-Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](http://github.com/guard/guard) installed before continuing.

 Install the gem: